 Casa Nicolasa – Modern guesthouse with great staff in a fantastic location.

 A wonderful, up-to-date iteration of the classic Spanish guesthouse (pensión), Casa Nicolasa proves how much hotels can offer guests on a budget.
 The rooms come packed with features you wouldn’t expect of a hotel of this category.
 The staff is always on call (via phone) and ready with recommendations.
 The location is fantastic: you’re just minutes from anywhere in the old town, the Área Romántica, or Gros, and yet the immediate street is quiet, so you can feel in the thick of it all and still get a good night’s sleep.
 In case the hotel is fully booked, fear not; it has two sister guesthouses of the same quality, run by the same friendly team.
-Next door to Nicolasa is Pensión Aldamar and a block away is Pensión Bule.
-The three only differ in décor and accessibility (Aldamar and Bule are less suitable for guests with disabilities due to the configuration of the old buildings).
+Next door to Nicolasa is Aldamar.
+The two only differ in décor and accessibility (Aldamar is less suitable for guests with disabilities due to the configuration of the old buildings).

 Casa Nicolasa – Location